linuxgemini/RubyOnRails-Ubuntu-Installer/README.md

 # RubyOnRails-Ubuntu-Installer

 A shell script that installs Ruby and Ruby On Rails, Git included.

-Though it is not for people who already set their Git workflow
+Though it is not for people who already set their Git workflow.

 ----------